-It should also be mentioned here that many people have not actually fallen prey to conservative policies, but they have been convinced by conservative messaging that they are on the verge of losing everything: Christianity, our country, Democracy, 401Ks, lifestyles, safety, jobs, guns, and even “whiteness”.
+There are also many that have been convinced, primarily through conservative media, that they, or the country in general, are on the verge of losing Christianity, Democracy, 401Ks, lifestyles, safety, jobs, guns, and most importantly, “whiteness”.
 These artificial threats have the same dangerous impact on our behavior – fear is fear.

 At this point, it’s seemingly impossible to keep up with the messaging that pours out of the conservative media machine, ranging from subtle to shocking and always nonstop and always from multiple sources.
 They are feeding us a steady stream of new conspiracies to believe and new people and ideas to hate.
 The one-two punch of media consolidation (including conservative radio) combined with information filtering (either through social media algorithms or our personal biases), prevents fact-checking or alternative views from reaching those that need to hear them most.

 Nothing is being done about any of this and our growing divide will only make each election more of a must-win for both sides.
 This will create an environment of increased stress, corruption, cheating, desperation, and violence.
 We will no longer trust the election process and Democracy will die.